 The best way to elevate your interviewing skills is to practice with a college admissions expert who can provide you with actionable feedback.
 Learning more about Hamilton College’s interview style, common questions, and how to demonstrate your fit can strategically position you as the ultimate applicant.

 Are you confident that Hamilton College is your first-choice school?
 If so, consider applying through ED!
-Admission statistics certainly aren’t everything, but it’s worth noting that ED applicants have much higher acceptance rates than RD candidates at Hamilton College.
+Admission statistics do not always represent the right admission chances, but it’s worth noting that ED applicants have much higher acceptance rates than RD candidates at Hamilton College.

 However, this may also be in part due to the strength of early applicant profiles.
 With that said, we don’t recommend applying early if it will negatively impact your application’s quality.